-Increased Brand Visibility - A company may find it helpful to list or raise capital in the same jurisdiction as its major markets or customers are located, to establish visibility and brand recognition.
-A cross-border capital raising company can also increase worldwide prominence.
+Increased Brand Visibility - A biopharma and healthtech company may find it helpful to list or raise capital in the same jurisdiction as its major markets or customers are located, to establish visibility and brand recognition.
+A crossborder capital raising company can also increase worldwide prominence.